fullStackRyan/crwn-clothing-v2/README.md

-# CRWN Clothing V1
+# CRWN Clothing V2

-<p>This is version 1 of the app.
-This app contains React Context and SCSS, whereas future versions will not.
-Instead subsequent versions of the app will contain Redux, Styled Components, TypeScript.
-The most up to date version is: V? </p>
+<p>This is version 2 of the app.
+This app contains TypeScript, Styled Components, Redux whereas the previous version contained React Context, SCSS.
+The previous version did not contain TypeScript either.
+The most up to date version is: V2 </p>

 <p>I have uploaded different versions to show I have knowledge of these various technologies.</p>

 <p>This was a follow along online tutorial.</p>

+V2 Tech Stack:

+- React
+- React Router
+- TypeScript
+- Redux
+- Google Auth
+- Firebase
+- Netlify
+- Styled Components
+- Yarn

 V1 Tech Stack: